-American composer Evan Fein was born in 1984 in Cleveland, Ohio and currently resides in New York City, where he is a member of the Ear Training Teaching Faculty at The Juilliard School Precollege and Evening Divisions.
-His music, known for its strongly lyrical and narrative qualities, has been widely performed at home and abroad — including in France, Germany, Iceland, the United Kingdom, and the Netherlands — and has been commissioned by organizations including Musica Sacra, Opéra de Poche, The Albany Symphony, Marble City Opera, Five Boroughs Music Festival, Juventas New Music Ensemble, and The New York Choreographic Institute.
-He was awarded a Palmer Dixon Prize for Outstanding Composition, is the recipient of awards from the ASCAP Foundation, Boston Metro Opera, and the American Scandinavian Society, and additionally serves as Trustee for Artistic Initiatives for the Oratorio Society of New York.
+American composer and pianist Evan Fein was born in Cleveland, Ohio and currently resides in New York City, where he serves on the faculty of The Juilliard School Pre-College and Extension Divisions.
+His music has been widely programmed in the United States and abroad — including in France, Germany, China, Iceland, the United Kingdom, and the Netherlands — and has been performed by organizations including Musica Sacra, Opéra de Poche, The Albany Symphony, Marble City Opera, Five Boroughs Music Festival, Juventas New Music Ensemble, and The New York Choreographic Institute.
+He was awarded a Palmer Dixon Prize for Outstanding Composition, is the recipient of honors from the ASCAP Foundation, Boston Metro Opera, Sparks & Wiry Cries, and the American Scandinavian Society, and additionally serves as Trustee for Artistic Initiatives for the Oratorio Society of New York.
 An acclaimed pedagogue, he is the author of Inner Hearing, a sight singing method book published by Theodore Presser Company in 2020.

 Evan Fein has served as Composer-in-Residence (Artiste Associé) for the Paris-based chamber opera troupe Opéra de Poche since 2012.
-His first opera, The Raven’s Kiss, based on Icelandic folk stories, was premiered in concert at Juilliard in the spring of 2011.
-His second opera, L’Île des sept sœurs, was given its premiere in Paris in October 2013 by Opéra de Poche.
-A third opera, City of Ashes, which follows the stories of two German women in the days immediately following the fall of Berlin in 1945, was also presented by Opéra de Poche, was presented in November 2015 in Paris and again in Beijing in 2016.
-His major work for chorus and orchestra, Deborah, an oratorio based on the Book of Judges, will be premiered by Musica Sacra at Alice Tully Hall at Lincoln Center in 2016 under the direction of Kent Tritle.
+His first opera, The Raven’s Kiss, based on Icelandic folk stories, was premiered in concert at Juilliard in 2011.
+His second, L’Île des sept sœurs, a Southern Gothic tale, was given its premiere in Paris in 2013 by Opéra de Poche.
+City of Ashes, which follows the stories of two German women in the days immediately following the fall of Berlin in 1945, was also presented by Opéra de Poche in 2015 in Paris and again in Beijing in 2016.
+His major work for chorus and orchestra, Deborah, an oratorio based on the Book of Judges, was premiered by Musica Sacra at Alice Tully Hall at Lincoln Center in 2016 under the direction of Kent Tritle.

-Evan Fein began playing the piano and composing at the age of six.
-He holds a Doctorate of Musical Arts and a Master of Music from The Juilliard School and a Bachelor of Music from the Cleveland Institute of Music.
-In addition, he pursued auxiliary studies at the Freie Universität Berlin and L’École Normale de Musique de Paris.
-His primary teachers included Robert Beaser, Samuel Adler, Michel Merlet, and Margaret Brouwer.
+Evan Fein holds a Doctorate of Musical Arts and a Master of Music from The Juilliard School and a Bachelor of Music from the Cleveland Institute of Music.
+He pursued auxiliary studies at the Freie Universität Berlin (FUBiS) and L’École Normale de Musique de Paris (EAMA).
+His primary teachers included Robert Beaser, Samuel Adler, Michel Merlet, Margaret Brouwer, and Gerardo Teissonnière.

 His dissertation “The Ghosts of Versailles” by John Corigliano: An Evolutionary Study was completed in 2014.
 The first comprehensive study of the work commissioned by the Metropolitan Opera for its centennial, it is now available to scholars around the world.
 A frequent guest lecturer on a variety of cultural and pedagogical topics, Fein has appeared in symposia for the Santa Fe Opera Guild, Liszt Ferenc Academy, and the Baltic Sea Festival.